stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.2.1.
 New Account Creation
 ---------------------------

 The basic steps for creating a new Account are covered in the :ref:`Quickstart <quickstart>` chapter.
 In that example, we show how to add an Account to an Application.
-Below, we will also show how to add an Account to a specific Directory or Group.
+Below, we will also show how to add an Account to a specific Directory, or Group.

 .. _add-new-account:

 Add a New Account to a Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because Accounts are "owned" by Directories, you create new Accounts by adding them to a Directory.
-You can add an Account to a Directory directly, or you can add it indirectly by registering an Account with an Application, like in the :ref:`Quickstart <quickstart>`.
+You can add an Account to a Directory directly, or you can add it indirectly by registering an Account with an Application, like in the :ref:`Quickstart <quickstart>`, or an Organization, like in :ref:`the Multi-tenancy Chapter <add-accnt-to-org>`.

 .. note::

-  This section will show examples using a Directory's ``/accounts`` href, but they will also function the same if you use an Application’s ``/accounts`` href instead.
+  This section will show examples using a Directory's ``/accounts`` href, but they will also function the same if you use an Application’s or Organization's ``/accounts`` href instead.
+Just make sure that you have Default Account Stores configured!

 Let's say we want to add a new account for user "Jean-Luc Picard" to the "Captains" Directory, which has the ``directoryId`` value ``2SKhstu8PlaekcaEXampLE``.
 The following API request: